gearbx/webplow/README.md

-# WebPlow
+# WebPlow - CLI crawler
-WebPlow is a CLI web crawler.
-It has the following features:
+**WebPlow is a CLI web crawler.
+It has the following features:**
   - urls to search are specified by input parameter and / or standard input
   - configurable local proxy usage support
   - configurable delay between requests